Dilated cardiomyopathy: Epidemiology

+Sex wise, men are at a significantly higher risk compared to women.
+Significant trends show when measuring the age of affected individuals.
+African Americans tend to show signs by the age of 49 while Caucasian men showed at age 55.

 Research directions

 Therapies that support reverse remodeling have been investigated, and this may suggests a new approach to the prognosis of cardiomyopathies (see ventricular remodeling).

 Animals

 In some types of animals, both a hereditary and acquired version of dilated cardiomyopathy has been documented.

 Dogs

 Dilated cardiomyopathy is a heritable disease in some dog breeds, including the Boxer, Dobermann, Great Dane, Irish Wolfhound, and St Bernard.
 Treatment is based on medication, including ACE inhibitors, loop diuretics, and phosphodiesterase inhibitors.